 | Blue Buffalo Basics LID Turkey & Potato | 22% | 14% | Single animal protein | 24 lb | ~$62 |

-Purina Pro Plan Sensitive Skin & Stomach uses salmon as the first ingredient, sidestepping chicken and beef — two proteins some Shepherds don’t tolerate well.
+Purina Pro Plan Sensitive Skin & Stomach uses salmon as the first ingredient, sidestepping chicken and beef.
 The standout feature is live probiotics added after cooking, so they actually survive to reach the gut.
 At 26% protein and 16% fat, the nutritional profile is well-matched for an active breed.
 Many Shepherd owners report firmer, more consistent stools within a few weeks of switching.
 It’s widely available and reasonably priced for a specialty formula.

 Hill’s Science Diet Sensitive Stomach & Skin takes a different approach with prebiotic fiber as the digestive support mechanism.
 Rather than adding probiotics directly, the formula feeds the beneficial bacteria already in your dog’s gut.
 The 22% protein is lower, which can actually be easier on a reactive digestive system.
 Hill’s has strong veterinary recommendation history and a long track record with large breeds.
 The transition period can take longer than with some foods, so plan for a slow switch over 10 to 14 days.

 Diamond Naturals Skin & Coat offers the best value without cutting the corners that matter.
-Salmon is the primary protein, probiotics are included, and the formula skips corn, wheat, and soy.
-At 25% protein and 15% fat, the nutritional profile fits an adult Shepherd’s needs.
+At the time of writing, salmon is the primary protein, probiotics are included, and the formula skips corn, wheat, and soy.
+Formulations change, so always check the current label.
+At 25% protein and 15% fat, the nutritional profile fits an adult’s needs.
 The price per pound makes it the most budget-friendly option here.
 Availability can be more limited than the bigger brands, and some owners report occasional inconsistency between production batches.

 Blue Buffalo Basics LID Turkey & Potato is the only true limited ingredient diet in this group.
 Turkey is the single animal protein, paired with easily digestible potato.
-If your Shepherd’s stomach issues might be tied to a specific protein source, a formula like this helps narrow things down.
-The 22% protein and 14% fat are moderate, sufficient for an adult Shepherd but not excessive.
-No chicken, beef, corn, wheat, or soy.
+If stomach issues might be tied to a specific protein source, a formula like this helps narrow things down.
+The 22% protein and 14% fat are moderate, sufficient for an adult but not excessive.
+No chicken, beef, corn, wheat, or soy at the time of writing.
 The smaller bag size (24 lb) does mean more frequent purchasing for a large breed.

 Sensitive Stomach Formula vs. Limited Ingredient Diet